December 10, 2020

 NPPTL’s technical report explains that workers who need respiratory protection and are concerned about source control can turn to FFRs with an exhalation valve as an additional source of equipment during respirator shortages.

-“These results represent one of the first measurements of particle penetration through FFRs with an exhalation valve that are tested in an outward position, and the findings have important implications for guidance on source control and mitigation,” the report concludes.
+“These [study] results represent one of the first measurements of particle penetration through FFRs with an exhalation valve that are tested in an outward position, and the findings have important implications for guidance on source control and mitigation,” the report concludes.

 The full report is available for download from NIOSH’s website.